pebnn/SteamAutoFriend/README.md

 1. Download and unzip. https://github.com/pebnn/SteamAutoFriend/releases
 5. Run SteamAutoFriend.exe

-Instructions on how to configure SteamAutoFriend to your preferences are found under "*Getting started*" Found bellow.
+Instructions on how to configure SteamAutoFriend to your preferences are found under "**Guide for first time running the bot**" Found bellow.